W-algebras associated to surfaces: The double shuffle algebra action

-where the appropriate residues arise from one of the $z_i$ contours passing over one of the $w_{i'}$ contours.
-According to \eqref{eqn:foil zeta}, such residues take the form $z_i = w_{i'}$, $z_i = w_{i'}q^{\pm 1}$.
-Regardless of what these residues are, it is clear that the right-hand side of the expression above is a $K_S$-linear combination of operators as \eqref{eqn:two}:
+Indeed, all we are doing is to compute \eqref{eqn:composition nr 1} and \eqref{eqn:composition nr 2} by expanding the integrand as a power series in non-negative powers of $\frac {z_i}{w_{i'}}$ and $\frac {w_{i'}}{z_i}$, respectively.
+Only finitely many of the terms in the expansion effectively contribute to the integral, because $d_1,...,d_n,d_1',...d'_{n'}$ are fixed.
+Then formula \eqref{eqn:gist} merely claims that all the coefficients in this expansion lie in $\Delta_*(K_S)$, because the summand ``1" in \eqref{eqn:foil zeta} is canceled out when taking the difference between \eqref{eqn:composition nr 1} and \eqref{eqn:composition nr 2}.
+Regardless of what particular power series arises in \eqref{eqn:gist}, we conclude that:

-for various symmetric polynomials $h_{\td_\bullet}(q_1,q_2) \in \BK$.
-It is clear that these symmetric polynomials do not depend on the surface $S$ (in fact, the only dependence on $S$ is the fact that the ring homomorphism $\phi$ specializes $q_1,q_2$ to the Chern roots of the cotangent bundle of $S$).
-As a consequence of \eqref{eqn:geom right}, we conclude that:
+for various scalars $o_{\td_\bullet}(q_1,q_2) \in \BK$, which do not depend on the surface $S$ (in fact, the only dependence on $S$ is the fact that the ring homomorphism $\phi$ specializes $q_1,q_2$ to the Chern roots of the cotangent bundle of $S$).
+Then \eqref{eqn:geom right} implies that:

-for certain polynomials $p_{k,k_1,...,k_t,k'}^{n,n_1,...,n_t,n'}(q_1,q_2) \in \BK$.
-These polynomials are completely determined by the case when $S = \BA^2$ and $K$--theory is $\BC^* \times \BC^*$ equivariant, when \cite{Mod} implies that they coincide with the structure constants in the algebra $\CA$, i.e. the homonymous polynomials in the right-hand side of \eqref{eqn:e triangle double}.
+for certain scalars $p_{k,k_1,...,k_t,k'}^{n,n_1,...,n_t,n'}(q_1,q_2) \in \BK$.
+These scalars are completely determined by the case when $S = \BA^2$ and $K$--theory is $\BC^* \times \BC^*$ equivariant, when \cite{Mod} implies that they coincide with the structure constants in the algebra $\CA$, i.e. the homonymous polynomials in the right-hand side of \eqref{eqn:e triangle double}.
 This proves \eqref{eqn:comm}. \\

 \emph{Case 2:} $n'=0$, and take $k' > 0$ without loss of generality.
 Consider the operators:

 which are to $e_{0,1}, e_{0,2},...$ as power-sum are to elementary symmetric functions, i.e.:

 etc. It is elementary to show that formula \eqref{eqn:comm} for the commutator $[e_{n,k}, e_{0,k'}]$ is equivalent to an analogous formula for the commutator $[e_{n,k}, p_{0,k'}]$, which in turn follows from the subsequent formula for any $d_1,...,d_n \in \BZ$: